derkork/godot-statecharts/docs/_docs/usage/01_index.md

 ## Examples

 The plugin comes with a few examples.
-You can find them in the `godot_state_charts_examples` folder.
+You can find them in the `godot_state_charts_examples` folder (if you have chosen to import this folder into your project).
 To run an example, open and run it's main scene.
 The examples are:

 - `ant_hill` - a rudimentary ant hill simulation.
 The ants are controlled by a state chart that handles the different states of the ants such as searching for food, carrying food, returning to the nest, etc. This example shows how state charts can simplify a lot of the if-else logic that is often needed to implement AI.
 - `automatic_transitions` - an example that shows how to use automatic transitions that react to changes in expression properties.